fniessink/toisto/docs/software.md

 13. Quizzes to change cardinal numbers into ordinal numbers and vice versa.
 14. Quizzes to give the antonym.
 15. Quizzes to answer a question.
+16. Quizzes to abbreviate a concept or give the full-form of the abbreviation.

 Except when asking the user to translate from the source language to the target language, quizzes only use the user's target language.